 3. Work on developing patience when frustration (or any painful emotion) is present.
 When a painful emotion arises, trying to force it away tends to intensify it.
 This is certainly true with frustration.
 The alternative is to recognize its impermanent nature and patiently wait for it to blow out of your mind, like a storm that passes overhead.
 I wrote a piece on how to develop patience.
 You can see it here.

 4. Contact a friend or relative who doesn’t mind listening to you “unload.”
 Think about whether there’s someone you could contact who will understand what you’re going through—perhaps someone you know who’s recently been faced with an experience similar to yours.
 It’s amazing how talking (or emailing or texting) with someone who shares your frustration can suddenly make it bearable, and allow you to patiently wait it out as in #3 above.

 5. Administer self-compassion immediately.
 Self-compassion is my go-to practice in any stressful situation, including when I find myself caught up in an unpleasant emotion, such as frustration.
 All self-compassion asks is that you be kind to yourself.
 This means not blaming yourself for what emotions you’re experiencing at the moment: all kinds of emotions arise and pass without being invited ... so, no blame!

-Self-compassion also includes doing something nice for yourself, whether it’s lying down and listening to some music, watching a funny show on TV, eating a treat.
+Self-compassion also includes doing something nice for yourself, whether it’s lying down and listening to some music or watching a funny show on TV.
 Each of us has that special thing we can do for ourselves that soothes the mental pain that accompanies unpleasant emotions.

 Finally, try speaking silently or softly to yourself in a compassionate and understanding voice: “It’s hard to be in so much pain.
 No wonder I get frustrated at times.”
 When you give voice to your feelings in this way, you’re letting yourself know that you care about your suffering.
 This alone will ease your emotional pain.